Reviewers Editions are written in short codes, like

 2e1u5c3d, read “third draft of second edition, first update, fifth correction”, describe these drafts.

-Publishing a new correction to an old edition, update, or correction sends a specific message to users.
+Publishing a document with a draft number sends a specific message to users.
 Users of a

 10e3u should continue to use